cyber-republic/developer-workshop/2019-07-31/README.md

 ## Contents

 0. Set up your Private Net
-1. Creating a DID, and Storing/Retrieving Metadata
+1. Create a DID
+2. Retrieve Metadata stored in DID
+3. Sign message using DID Private Key
+4. Verify contents of the message using DID Public key
+5.

 ## Set up your Private Net